victorx64/devrating/docs/white-paper.md

 ## Conclusion

 We got a way to accurately calculate code change rewards.
-This method motivates programmers to understand the business problems of the customer, constantly improve the code, write tests and not be tied to one functional.
-Change of programmers will make the project safe from turnover and increase maintainability.
-The rating allows programmers not to lose their reputation when switching to another project or company.
+This method motivates programmers to be involved in the business domain, continuously improve the code, and increase the code coverage.
+To reduce the risk of a sharp drop in the rating due to new requirements, a programmer is motivated to diversify the functionalities he is working on.
+It makes the project safe from members turnover.
+The rating allows programmers not to lose their reputation when switching projects.